Tips on Finding Afterschool or Summer Learning Opportunities

 - In Fargo-Moorhead, visit http://godoo.ventureyouthalliance.com/maps/ to search for youth programs in the area.

 - In Northfield, visit http://northfieldhci.org/ to learn about programs of the Healthy Community Initiative.

 - Ask a teacher or principal at your child’s school if there is a school-based youth development program.

-- If you have access to a computer, use search engines to look for “youth programs name of your community.”
-For listings of programs in St. Paul, check out http://www.sprocketssaintpaul.org/.
+- Use search engines to look for “youth programs name of your community.”

 - Contact community organizations for more information about opportunities for learning beyond the classroom, such as:

 • Boys & Girls Clubs of America, www.bgca.org, Find clubs on their webpage

 • Inner City Games

 • Junior Achievement of the Upper Midwest